ljcllll/CSharphomeWork/readme.txt

-Git is a virsion control system.
+Git is a distributes virsion control system.
-Git is free software.
+Git is free software distributed under the GPL.